All Episodes

 Could that be an artifact of the fact that there was water there?

-Or is this, more strikingly, not natural?
+Or is this more strikingly not natural from that?

 Let me give you a quick overview of the whole plateau.

-There seems to be a notch, almost half rectangular in shape, on the south wall.
+There seems to be a notch, almost half rectangular in shape, on the south wall, a very large rectangular-shaped cutout in that wall.

-This is of the fort?
+This is of the fort.

 Yes, of the fort.